Functional varying-coefficient model under heteroskedasticity with application to DTI data: Real data analysis

-For each subject, we calculate the similarity matrix $\bC$ with dimension $50 \times 50$.
-The $(k,l)$-th element of the matrix $\bC$ is defined as $c_{kl} = |y_{k} - y_{l}|$ where $y_{k}$ is the measure of FA associated with $k$-th ROI.
-For simplicity, we scale the similarity matrix such that the range of the elements of the matrix is $[0,1]$.
-To create the network, we threshold each similarity matrix to build an adjacency matrix $\bG$ with elements $\{1,0\}$ depending on whether the similarity values exceed the threshold or not.
-Since this threshold controls the topology of the data, we contract the adjacent matrix over a set of threshold parameters from 0.01 to 0.99, and this set is denoted as $\sS$ with cardinally $99$.
-A popular measure of the connectivity is average path length (APL) which is defined as the average number of steps along the shortest path for all possible pairs of the network nodes.
+A popular measure of connectivity in a given graph is average path length (APL) which is defined as the average number of steps along the shortest path for all possible pairs of the network nodes.
 Therefore it measures the efficacy of the information on a network \citep{albert2002statistical}.
 For a series of threshold parameters $(s)$, we observe APL for FA as shown in Figure \ref{Chapter3-GMM-Fig:FA-APL}.
 Scientists are often interested to know the association of APL of the network generated from FA with a set of covariates of interests such as age and lapses score.
-We fit the model \ref{Chapter3-gmm-Eq:model} to APL that are collected over continuous spatial domains (viz, thresholds) from all individuals in which $\bX_{i}$ included the clinical variables such as lapses, age.
+We fit the model (\ref{Chapter3-gmm-Eq:model}) to APL that is collected over continuous spatial domains (viz, thresholds) from all individuals in which $\bX_{i}$ included the clinical variables such as lapses, and age.
 We discard the subjects from the analysis with missing clinical variables and therefore the sample size $n = 27$.
-Here we used three-fold cross validation to obtain the tuning parameters and the FVE is set be at 0.99.
+Here we used three-fold cross-validation to obtain the tuning parameters and the fraction of variance explained (FVE) is set at 0.99.
 In Figure \ref{Chapter3-GMM-Fig:FA-beta}, we present the estimated coefficient functions corresponding to age and number of lapses associated with APL where it can be observed that the coefficient of network property is negative with age but positive with lapses counts.
-Moreover the effect for the APL is found to be increasing when the significance level is small to moderate and decreasing at moderate to large significance levels; whereas, the effect of APL is more-or-less similar upto the larger values of threshold, and after that it significantly decreases.
-Here small values of significant thresholds represent sparse connected graph where the true connection might be eliminated due to lenient thresholding, on the other hand for large significant values, the generated graphs are densely connected.
+Moreover, the effect for the APL is found to be increasing when the threshold is small to moderate and decreasing at moderate to large threshold; whereas, the effect of APL is more-or-less similar up to the larger values of threshold, and after that, it significantly decreases.